ethanol-cx/Eye-Contact-Detection-With-OpenFace/eye_contact_files/README.md

 python3 predictorServer.py
 ```

+For an explanation of any of the python scripts used by the eye contact detection software, please refer to [the python appendix](https://github.com/pashpashpash/Eye-Contact-Detection-With-OpenFace/tree/master/eye_contact_files/python_appendix).
 If you get any errors, run a pip install on the missing dependencies.
 Next, open up a second terminal window and navigate to this same directory.

 While the `predictorServer.py` is running in another terminal window, run eye contact detection on a pre-recorded video by running
 ```